BKaperick/Bryan-Kaperick.me/content/poetry.en.md

 >And trees in hollow snaps.
 >
 >A man may choose to honey bathe
->Or surf the lightning's strike,
+>Or surf the lightning's strike
 >But he like all must heed the call
 >Of sunset on his back.